Glyphosate Occupational Exposures

 Results show that between 38,000 (13% of the agricultural working population, based on the Census of Population) and 56,000 Canadian workers (11% of the agricultural working population, based on the Census of Agriculture) are occupationally exposed to glyphosate in the agricultural sector.†

 The farm types with the largest number of exposed workers are “other grain farms”, which includes farms growing a combination of grains and oilseeds, as well as oilseed farming.
 Dairy cattle and milk production, as well as beef cattle farms, also have a large number of exposed workers since these farms typically grow their own crops to feed the livestock.

 †Note: A range of exposure estimates has been calculated using different labour force data sources.
 Please refer to the methods for more information.
 The results on this page that are not presented as a range represent the upper limit of the calculated estimates (based on the Census of Agriculture, unless otherwise stated).

-Workers exposed to glyphosate by industry
+Workers exposed to glyphosate by industry in 2016

 When examined by region, Saskatchewan, Manitoba, and Alberta have higher per-capita exposure to glyphosate than the national average (1,137 exposed workers per 10,000 workers), while British Columbia, Quebec, Ontario and the maritime provinces have a lower per-capita exposure compared to the Canadian average.
 The provinces with the highest number of exposed workers are Ontario, followed by Saskatchewan, Alberta, and Quebec.

-Workers exposed to glyphosate by region
+Workers exposed to glyphosate by region in 2016

 Click the second tab to view total number of workers exposed.